Making Sense of Contracts

 Assignment of Rights

-There are some rights that cannot be assigned.
+Some rights cannot be assigned.
 Statutes may prohibit assignment.
 The contract between the first two parties may prohibit the assignment of rights.
 Anti-assignment provisions are common in real estate, preventing a renter from transferring the lease to a new person that the landlord hasn't screened.
-When contracts are personal in nature, the contract cannot be assigned unless the only thing that remains is a financial payment.
+When contracts are personal, the contract cannot be assigned unless the only thing that remains is a financial payment.
 For example, after a project is completed and only the bills need to be paid, the rights to the financial payment can be assigned such as to a bill collector.
-Rights cannot be assigned if the assignment changes the nature, increases the obligation or cost of the assignment.
+Rights cannot be assigned if the assignment changes the nature or increases the obligation or cost of the assignment.
 You cannot assign a payment to someone and alter the scope of work significantly or charge someone 20% more because you've assigned the job to someone else.

 Assignments can be revoked if the same right is assigned to a third party, the assignor dies, the assignor files for bankruptcy, or the assignee gives notice of revocation.

 Duties are not assigned but delegated when they are part of a contract.
 Almost any duty can be delegated.
 The most common types of delegation of duties are to employees or subcontractors.